Loycifer/resRand.js/README.md

 Now you need to add the rule to the resRand object.
 You do this using the `resRand.addRule()` method.
 This method takes three arguments: your rule function, an integer representing the range of the rule, and a boolean specifying whether or not the rule is inclusive.

-If you just need the rule to make sure that no matching elements are touching eachother, you can write:
+If you just need the rule to make sure that no matching elements are touching each other, you can write:
 ```javascript
 resRand.addRule(someCreatuveName);
 ```